Uganda

 Marginalized Groups

-Section 30(1)(a) of NGO Act (2024) states that an “organisation shall not be registered under this Act, where the objectives of the organisation as specified in its constitution are in contravention of the laws of Uganda.”
-Section 31 would allow the government to deny registration to groups advocating for changes in the law.
-Similar language has been used to deny registration to groups advocating for LGBT rights because homosexuality is considered illegal in Uganda.
-However, recent court rulings in Botswana and Kenya have reaffirmed that the freedom of association includes the rights of LGBT people to form organizations.
+Section 30(1)(a) of NGO Act, 2015 prohibits registration of any organization whose objectives contravene the laws of Uganda, as outlined in its constitution.
+Section 31 further allows the government to deny registration to organizations advocating for legal reforms, a provision frequently used to deny registration to groups advocating for LGBTI+ rights, given that homosexuality is considered illegal in Uganda.
+However, it is worth noting that recent court rulings in Botswana and Kenya have reaffirmed that freedom of association includes the rights of LGBTI+ people to form organizations, setting important regional precedents.

 Staffing Requirements

-Section 45 of the NGO Act (2024) provides that an NGO shall comply with certain staffing regulations.
-An NGO must submit to the National Bureau for NGOs a chart showing its structure and staffing and specifying its foreign work requirements, requirements for Ugandan counterparts of foreign employees, planned period to replace foreign employees with qualified Ugandans, and compliance with the labor laws of Uganda.
+The NGO Act does not allow organizations to employ foreign staff on a permanent basis.
+Section 45 of the NGO Act, 2015 mandates that NGOs submit to the National Bureau for NGOs a staffing and organizational chart, its foreign work requirements, requirements for Ugandan counterparts of foreign employees, planned period to replace foreign employees with qualified Ugandans, and compliance with Ugandan labor laws.
+In addition, foreign employees must submit “certificates, credentials and recommendations” demonstrating their academic and professional qualifications and work experience to the Ugandan diplomatic mission in their country of origin before entering Uganda.

 Permissions

-Section 31(5)-(6) of the NGO Act (2024) requires that, in addition to obtaining registration status, an organization also apply for and obtain an operating permit from the National Bureau for NGOs.
-Under Section 31(6), permits are issued for an unspecified period of time “not exceeding five years” and for an unspecified “prescribed fee” paid annually.
+Beyond registration, Section 31(5)-(6) of the NGO Act, 2015 requires NGOs to obtain an operating permit from the National Bureau for NGOs.
+Permits are valid for an unspecified period of time “not exceeding five years” and require payment of an unspecified annual fee.

 Special Obligations

-Section 44 of the NGO Act (2024) imposes a list of “special obligations” on all registered organizations, which include obligations to “co-operate with the local councils in the area” as well as the relevant monitoring committees; to “not engage in any act which is prejudicial to the security and laws of Uganda” or that is “prejudicial to the interests of Uganda and the dignity of the people of Uganda”; and to “be nonpartisan.”
+Section 44 of the NGO Act, 2015 imposes several “special obligations” on registered organizations.
+These include cooperation with local councils and monitoring committees; a prohibition from engaging in acts that are prejudicial to the security and laws of Uganda or “the interests of Uganda and the dignity of the people of Uganda”; and a requirement to remain nonpartisan.

-On July 5, 2024, the Attorney General issued an Advisory on Memoranda of Understanding between Government and Commercial Entities, Regulatory Bodies, Ministries and agencies of Government, including NGOs and CBOs.
-The Advisory cited Article 119 (5) of the Uganda Constitution, 1995 (as amended), which states that no agreement, contract, treaty, convention or document to which Government is a party or in respect of which the Government has an interest, shall be concluded without legal advice from the Attorney General.
-Accordingly, any Ministry, Department or Local Government (MDA/LG) submitting a Memorandum of Understanding with an NGO or a CBO shall indicate the particular mandate of the MDA/LG to which the MOU relates; indicate whether the MDA/LG has signed a similar MOU with any other NGO or CBO, and if so, why it is necessary to enter into another MOU with another NGO or CBO; the actual benefits to be derived from entering into the MOU; and the track record of the NGO or CBO.
-This raises concerns because it increases bureaucracy and the possibility of NGOs being denied an opportunity to cooperate with interested MDAs/LGs in advancing democracy, rule of law, and respect for human rights.
+On July 5, 2024, the Attorney General issued an Advisory on Memoranda of Understanding between Government and Commercial Entities, Regulatory Bodies, Ministries and Agencies of Government, including NGOs and CBOs.
+The Advisory cited Article 119 (5) of the Uganda Constitution, 1995 (as amended), which states that no agreement, contract, treaty, convention, or document to which the government is a party or in respect of which the government has an interest, shall be concluded without legal advice from the Attorney General.
+Accordingly, any Ministry, Department, or Local Government (MDA/LG) entering a memorandum of understanding with an NGO or a CBO must indicate:

 Inspections and Monitoring